nonkit/Shapes/README.md

 - SmallBasicLibrary.dll
 - Shapes.exe

 Following file is the source code.
+This file is read from Shapes.exe at run time.
 - Shpaes.smallbasic